 If you can't work things out with your lender, there are other avenues.
 You can try a "short sale," which is when you sell your house for whatever amount you can get for it, and use the proceeds to pay your mortgage.
 If the house sells for less than you owe, the bank still receives those proceeds, but the remainder of the loan will be forgiven.
 A "short refinance" may also be an option in some cases.
 This allows you to have some part of the debt forgiven, while refinancing the rest.

 How Can A Fairmont, West Virginia Attorney Help?

-If you are facing foreclosure, a good Fairmont, West Virginia real estate lawyer can help.
-While keeping your home might not always be possible, a attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.
+If you are facing foreclosure, a good Fairmont, West Virginia real estate Lawyer can help.
+While keeping your home might not always be possible, an Attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.